Margin Trading makes it possible to realize bigger trading results (profit or loss) with relatively small capital.

 3. Repay loan and interest

 a.
-To repay loan and interest, check the "Loaning" section below in the Margin page.
+To repay loan and interest, tap ”Account-My Loan-Loaning".

 b.
-Click "Repay", enter the amount you need to repay, and click "Confirm".
+Tap "Repay", enter the amount you want to repay, and tap "Repay".
 If your funds are insufficient to repay loan and interest, please transfer USDT into the margin account in time.

 Interest: The interest is charged on a 24-hour basis from the time that you start a loan.
 Less than 1 hour will be also regarded as an hour.
 It is important to repay loan and interest in time to avoid unnecessary charges due to late repayment.

 With margin trading, you can apply for more funds from the platform using your own principal.
 For example, you have 100 USDT, you can borrow more USDT from CoinEgg and trade, thus expand your profits.

 First you need to transfers your funds (principal) from Exchange Account into Margin Account, then loan tokens, start margin trading.

 Let's take the XRP/USDT pair as an example.
 Loan USDT, buy XRP at a low price and sell at a high price.